See the revision history at the end (if you make it that far).

 Catching the Fox

-This guide isn’t going to work spectacularly for any web browser other than Firefox and it’s the standard release version you want, so if you don’t have it, get it.
-Since it’s privacy we’re interested in, we’re too smart to be goofing around with Gaagle Chrome or Micro$haft Edge, though if you have an
+This guide isn’t going to work spectacularly for any web browser other than Firefox and it’s the standard release version you want, so if you don’t have it, get it (if you run a Linux-based operating system, look in your package manager).
+Since it’s privacy we’re interested in we’re too smart to be goofing around with Google Chrome or Microsoft Edge, though if you have an

-inferior alternative browser installed you could keep it as a backup, if you must.
+inferior alternative browser installed you could certainly retain it as a backup.

 Profiling the Fox